wzqs/minamap/README.md

 1. **Phishing Address Warning**: Add suspicious address warning functionality
 2. **Phishing Website Warning**: Add suspicious website warning functionality
 3. **Enhanced Data Analysis**: Add more data analysis dimensions

+## Acknowledgements

+We would like to express our sincere gratitude to:

+- **Mina Foundation** - For their support and development of the Mina Protocol
+- **MinaScan** - For providing comprehensive blockchain explorer services and API support
+- **MinaExplorer** - For their excellent blockchain explorer platform and API services

+These organizations have made significant contributions to the Mina ecosystem and made this project possible.